TommasoScalici/BnB/README.md

 # BnB
-Web application for B&amp;B reservation made with Node.js
+Web application for B&amp;B reservation made with Node.js and using MEAN stack.